 The strap tracks three core inputs:

 From those inputs it produces two daily, actionable scores.
-Recovery is a 0–100% readiness figure — above roughly 80% means you can push; below 40% means your body is in active-repair mode.
+Recovery is a 0–100% readiness figure banded by colour: green is 67–100%, yellow 34–66%, and red 0–33% — green means you can handle a strenuous day, red means your body is in active-repair mode.
 Strain is a 0–21 scale of total daily exertion, from both training and life stress, that you set a target for based on your recovery.
+It is derived from the Borg scale of perceived exertion and is deliberately non-linear: it takes far more stress to climb from 16 to 17 than from 4 to 5, so it is not a percentage of daily capacity and two 10-strain sessions do not add up to 20.

 How the sensor actually works

 WHOOP uses photoplethysmography (PPG) — the same light-based sensing in most smartwatches, but tuned differently.
-The sensor sends red and infrared light through the skin and reads the reflections to detect blood-flow changes with each heartbeat, and that signal becomes your HRV data.
-The difference is fidelity: the algorithm was trained on an enormous volume of biometric data, and the sensor placement and sampling rate are optimised for accuracy during sleep, when your arm is least stable.
-Most mainstream wearables prioritise step-counting and are mediocre at HRV.
-Battery life runs about 5–7 days per charge, and the strap is built to stay on through showers and sleep — you simply don’t take it off.
+The sensor sends light through the skin — green LEDs during movement, red and infrared while you sleep — and reads the reflections to detect blood-flow changes with each heartbeat, and that signal becomes your HRV data.
+The 5.0 uses a five-LED, four-photodiode array and, per WHOOP, samples that signal 26 times per second — placement and sampling are tuned for the sleeping wrist, when your arm is least stable.
+Most mainstream wearables prioritise step-counting and treat HRV as a secondary readout.
+On the 5.0, WHOOP rates battery life at up to 14 days per charge — the old 4–5 day figure belongs to the retired 4.0 — and the strap is IP68-rated and swim-safe to 10 metres for up to two hours, so it stays on through showers and sleep.
+That is water resistance, not a 50-metre dive rating.

 The real workflow: from data to decision